The brief said "website." The problem said something else.

 Paper stamp cards get lost.
 App-based programs have download friction.
 The middle ground: a web-based points system tied to the user account.

 Signup goes through Paddy's Club, with Google OAuth for low friction or email/password as fallback.
-The auth flow includes real-time password validation (8+ characters, mixed case, numbers), email verification via 6-digit OTP, and rate limiting: 5 attempts per minute, account lockout after 10 failures with a visible countdown timer.
+The login flow includes real-time password validation (8+ characters, mixed case, numbers), an email-based 6-digit OTP code, and progressive lockout against failed attempts: 30 seconds after three failures, one minute after five, five minutes after seven, with a visible countdown timer.

-Every order earns points, roughly 1 per 140 HUF spent.
-Seven reward tiers, from fries at 5 points to a Paddy's Special burger at 18.
+Every order earns points, roughly 1 per 1,000 HUF spent.
+Ten redeemable rewards, from an extra topping at 8 points to a Smokey Paddy burger at 48.
 When someone redeems a reward, the system generates a unique QR code valid for 7 days.
 Staff scan it at the counter.
 No paper, no forgotten cards, no manual tracking.

 Staff dashboard